 - Group conditional orders.
 Working with group conditional (stop) orders is similar to working with group orders.
 A group stop order is divided into several individual stop orders, and execution of these stop orders is controlled by the QUIK server The orders in the exchange trading system that are created after execution of a group stop order are grouped into one group order.

 - Managing share of assets in the portfolio.
 There is a possibility of automatic control over the share of a group of instruments in the total assets of the client or group of clients, by using limits.
 The limits can be upper limits or lower limits (no more or no less than a certain percentage) and can serve as an additional condition for distribution of a group order: if the order volume exceeds the limit, the volume is automatically reduced to an acceptable level or such order can be cancelled.
 The compliance of the current client's assets with the limits is checked on a predefined periodic basis.
 In case the limits are exceeded, a warning is displayed in the Limit violation window.

 - Export and import of data.
 Data from most of the tables in TrustManager can be exported to MS Excel in real time, for further processing in custom formulas and macro.

 Entry and cancellation of group orders can be performed by the broker’s mechanical trading system that interacts with TrustManager using dynamic import of transactions from a file.

 Hardware and software requirements

-Additionally, you must have installed MS Access 2000 (or newer) with ODBC-driver.
+Additionally, installed MS Access 2000 (or newer) with ODBC-drivers is required.